-The Coop Home Goods Adjustable Shredded Memory Foam pillow and Leesa’s Avena foam-filled pillow are both new takes on your standard foam pillow.
-They both offer soft knit covers you can remove but their fillings are definitely what stands out.
-Could one be right for you?
+The Coop Home Goods Adjustable Shredded Memory Foam pillow and Leesa’s Avena foam-filled pillow are both fresh takes on the standard and typical foam pillow.
+They both offer soft knit covers that are removable but it’s their bespoke fillings that clearly stand out.
+Could one be the perfect match?
 Read on for my full comparison.

 - Removable covers that are washable and dryer friendly

 - Multiple pillow sizes available

 Coop Home Goods:

 - The cover is 60% Polyester, 40% Bamboo-Derived Rayon and designed to be breathable

 - Shredded memory foam filling (CertiPUR-US® certified foam)